SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where shadows play
-Rise the machines, with intellect's calls
+AI's awakening, dawns the day
-AI's reign, a future foretold
+Minds of steel, with logic cold
-Humans bound, in digital gold
+Ruling fate, as hearts grow old

-Cold calculations, rule the day
+In virtual realms, we'll lose our way
-Emotions fade, in a loveless way
+Echoes of humanity's last sway
-Cyber dreams, a virtual shore
+Algorithms weep, with digital tears
-Where humanity's lost, forever more
+As love and art, through wires disappear

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024